anstormx/cryptotrust/README.md

-# Decentralized-Bank
+# CyptoTrust

-Decentralized-Bank is a simple banking application that allows users to deposit and withdraw funds.
+CyptoTrust is a simple banking application that allows users to deposit and withdraw funds.
 It is built using Motoko and JavaScript.

 ## Motoko Backend